sanpinnawala/torchcor/README.md

 **TorchCor offers:**

 - 🚀 Fast, scalable CEP simulations on large and complex heart meshes
-- 🔗 Seamless integration with PyTorch and deep learning workflows
+- 🔗 Seamless integration with PyTorch and scientific machine learning workflows
 - ⚙️ Support for a wide range of ionic models and conductivity heterogeneity
 - 🔧 Fully customizable model parameters for flexible experimentation and prototyping
 - 🎯 Accurate simulation of cardiac electrical activity for research and development